Capirotada (Mexican Bread Pudding)

 • Fruits: Feel free to add the fruits of your choice, such as banana, prunes, mangos, coconut, and tomato.

-• Nuts: Add almonds, peanuts, pecans, or pepitas to give the bread pudding a nutty crunch.
+• Nuts: Add almonds, peanuts, pecans, or pepitas (Mexican pumpkin seeds) to give the bread pudding a nutty crunch.

 Expert Tips & Tricks

 • Donโ€™t rush the step-by-step soak.
-If youโ€™re familiar with tres leches cake or other bread pudding or bread-based casserole recipes, you know the key to getting that custardy, soft texture is letting the dried bread soak up all the flavorful goodness!
+If youโ€™re familiar with my mango tres leches cake or my bourbon bread pudding recipe or Mexican French toast casserole, you know the key to getting that custardy, soft texture is letting the dried bread soak up all the flavorful goodness!ย

 • Don’t over-bake your Mexican bread pudding or the bread will be dry.
 Unlike a French-style bread pudding made with an egg custard base, this capirotada is made with fat-free, water-based simple syrup, so you donโ€™t have as much of a window of error.